Nikon D5300 vs Olympus E-M5 III

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D5300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D5300 and E-M5 III can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D5300 and the Olympus E-M5 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.